 C-ONE and SRG aim to develop a fully integrated source of battery anode material to supply the European and North American markets.
 The alliance between C-ONE and SRG (the "Anode Material Alliance") will develop a strategy to upgrade SRG and third-party graphite concentrates that meet all of C-ONE's requirements and end-product specifications, while promoting industry-leading supply chain transparency and sustainability standards from mine-to-market.
-The location of the Anode Material Alliance facilities will be in a mutually agreeable country that has free trade agreements with key European, North American, or both end-markets.
+The location of the Anode Material Alliance facilities will be in Morocco, which has free trade agreements with key European and North American end-markets.

 The SRG subsidiary that will own the Anode Material Alliance will be hundred percent owned and funded solely by SRG.
 C-ONE will provide all necessary engineering, intellectual property, qualification, construction and operating expertise to produce coated, spheroidized and purified graphite ("CSPG").
 In addition, C-ONE will receive a marketing fee on all CSPG sales to both new third-party customers in Europe and North America as well as existing third-party customers, including among globally recognized brand names.
-C-ONE and SRG will share the future profits of the Anode Material Alliance.
-The Anode Material Alliance is expected to be governed by a governance agreement that is expected to be negotiated and signed once the strategy has been defined, the location has been finalized, and the construction permits have been obtained.
+C-ONE and SRG will share the future profits of the